hail-is/hail/infra/gcp/README.md

   Download the client secret as `/tmp/auth_oauth2_client_secret.json`.

-- Create `infra/gcp/global.tfvars` that looks like this:
+- Create `infra/gcp/$ORGANIZATION_DOMAIN/global.tfvars` based on the template below, where `$ORGANIZATION_DOMAIN` corresponds to the `organization_domain` setting in the template (e.g. `hail.is`).
+This avoids collisions between configuration files from different Hail deployments.

    ```
    # organization_domain is a string that is the domain of the organization
-   # E.g. "broadinstitute.org"
+   # E.g. "hail.is"
    organization_domain = "<organization-domain>"

    # batch_gcp_regions is a JSON array of string, the names of the gcp